 A number of agencies from the Confederation, the canton and the commune of Davos work together with the World Economic Forum.
-Responsibility for coordination rests with the WEF committee of the Graubünden government (www.wef.gr.ch), which is chaired by Cantonal Councillor Marcus Caduff.
+Responsibility for coordination rests with the WEF committee of the Graubünden government (www.wef.gr.ch), which is chaired by Marcus Caduff, president of the Cantonal Council.
 The Graubünden cantonal police and its partners ensure the security of visitors to the WEF Annual Meeting, the local population and guests.